-Evacuations begin in Bahamas as Category 4 Dorian bears down
+Evacuations begin in Bahamas as category 4 Dorian bears down

-Over two or three days, the hurricane could dump as much as four feet (one metre) of rain, unleash high winds and whip up an abnormal rise in sea level called storm surge, according to private meteorologist Ryan Maue and some of the most reliable computer models.
+Over two or three days the hurricane could dump as much as 4 feet (1 metre) of rain, unleash high winds, and whip up an abnormal rise in sea level called storm surge, according to private meteorologist Ryan Maue and some of the most reliable computer models.

 Small skiffs rented by Bahamas authorities ran back and forth between outlying fishing communities and McLean's Town, a settlement of a few dozen homes on the eastern end of Grand Bahama, about 150 miles (240 kilometres) from Florida's Atlantic coast.